Black Friday Deals Could Be Getting Overshadowed By Big Thanksgiving Day Discounts

-Despite the impressive number of e-commerce sales, hordes of people showed up in front of brick and mortar stores to cash in on deals on Thursday evening, presumably thanks to big deals from retail giants like Macy’s, Target and Walmart.
+Despite the impressive number of e-commerce sales, hordes of people showed up in front of brick-and-mortar stores to cash in on deals on Thursday evening, presumably thanks to big sales from retail giants like Macy’s, Target and Walmart.
 These stores also opened earlier, adding even more encouragement for shoppers to show up.

-There were examples of retail chains welcoming in shoppers between 2 pm and 6 om EST and one of them offered free cookies and coffee to their customers.
+There were examples of retail chains welcoming in shoppers between 2 p.m. and 6 p.m.
+ET and one of them offered free cookies and coffee to their customers.

 With all of this shopping activity on Thanksgiving, does this mean that Black Friday is getting overshadowed by a holiday that used to be almost wholly associated with spending time with family over a turkey dinner?